-Friends teamed up with the Izaak Walton League’s Virginia Save Our Streams program to offer training and certification in benthic macroinvertebrate (BMI) monitoring in March and April 2021, and will continue to offer periodic trainings for volunteer monitors.
+Friends has teamed up with the Izaak Walton League’s Virginia Save Our Streams program to offer training and certification in benthic macroinvertebrate (BMI) monitoring, and will be offering periodic trainings for volunteer monitors.
 Help our community learn more about the health of our watershed and monitor its health over time by becoming a certified volunteer monitor!

 Volunteer monitors collect and analyze data about these small insects living in streams twice per year, in the spring and fall.
+The sampling process takes two people, and about two hours to complete.
 This data is then compiled through the Virginia Save Our Streams database, where it is shared with the Virginia Department of Environmental Quality (DEQ) for use in tracking progress of efforts to improve impaired areas, identifying areas for future DEQ monitoring.
 This data will also be used by Friends of the North Fork to educate the community about the health of the river.

-If you want to find out more about monitoring and trainings, and how you can make a difference right near your own home or other by places you love in the North Fork watershed, contact our Volunteer Coordinator, Julia Sargent, by email: [email protected]
+If you want to find out more about monitoring and trainings, and how you can make a difference right near your own home or other by places you love in the North Fork watershed, contact our BMI Program Lead, Daisy Blakely, by email: email@example.com

 Check out the map below for the sites currently being monitored